Bathroom Sink Buying Guide

 Is it time to remodel your bathroom?
-Whether you’re ripping everything out and starting from scratch, or you’re trying to preserve some things and do your renovations on a budget, you should probably be considering a new sink.
+Whether you’re ripping everything out and starting from scratch or trying to preserve some things and renovate them on a budget, you should probably consider a new sink.

 When you choose the right one, a new sink can breathe new life into your old bathroom, making it look fresh and stylish instead of old and tired.
 Finding the right one can be overwhelming, though.
 Do you want an undermount, top-mount, partially recessed, or drop-in?
 Should you get it in porcelain, hammered copper, stainless steel, or stone?
 What shape should you choose?

 In this buying guide, we’ll walk you through the different types, styles, and materials you’ll run into when shopping for a new bathroom sink.
-We’ll give you the definitions and information you’ll need to make an informed decision.
-We’ll even go over considerations and decisions to make regarding weight, shipping and handling if you’re buying online, and installation concerns.
+We’ll give you the definitions and information you need to make an informed decision.
+We’ll even review considerations and decisions regarding weight, shipping and handling if you buy online, and installation concerns.

 By the time you get done here, you should be ready to easily find the right bathroom sink for you and your needs.
 Let’s get started, shall we?
 First, here’s an overview of the different types of bathroom sinks you’ll encounter as you shop.